elegant-scipy/elegant-scipy/markdown/ch2.markdown

 plot_cluster_survival_curves(clusters, data_table.columns, patients)
 ```

-The clustering of gene expression profiles has identified a higher-risk subtype of melanoma, which constitutes the majority of patients.
+The clustering of gene expression profiles appears to have identified a
+higher-risk subtype of melanoma, which constitutes the majority of patients.
+The TCGA study backs this claim up with a more robust clustering and
-This is indeed only the latest study to show such a result, with others identifying subtypes of leukemia (blood cancer), gut cancer, and more.
+statistical testing.
+This is indeed only the latest study to show such a
+result, with others identifying subtypes of leukemia (blood cancer), gut
-Although the above clustering technique is quite fragile, there are other ways to explore this dataset and similar ones that are more robust.
+cancer, and more.
+Although the above clustering technique is quite fragile,
+there are other ways to explore this dataset and similar ones that are more
+robust.

 <!-- exercise begin -->
 **Exercise:** Do our clusters do a better job of predicting survival than the original clusters in the paper?
 What about UV signature?

-Plot survival curves using the original­ clusters and UV signature columns of the patient data.
+Plot survival curves using the original clusters and UV signature columns of the patient data.
 How do they compare to our clusters?
 <!-- exercise end -->

 <!-- exercise begin -->